Hodge-Gromov-Witten theory: Smooth hypersurfaces in weighted projective spaces

 with $0 \leq r_1, r_2 <1$ being the monodromies at the markings and $m \in \ZZ$.
 Moreover, we have the relation

 Hence, we have $m>-2$, so $m \geq -1$.
 Therefore, denoting by $C=\PP^1$ the coarse curve of $\cC$, we have $H^1(\cC,f^* \cO(d)) = H^1(C,\cO(m)) = 0$. \end{proof}

-As a special case of Theorem \ref{HGWchain}, we obtain a full genus-$0$ computation of Gromov--Witten theory of chain hypersurfaces with ambient insertions, using the simple fact that the Hodge class equals $1$ in genus $0$.
+As a special case of Theorem~\ref{HGWchain}, we obtain a full genus zero computation of the Gromov--Witten theory of chain hypersurfaces with ambient insertions, using the simple fact that the Hodge class equals $1$ in genus zero.